pyridine/REXSpeeder/readme.md

 # REXSpeeder

-A C++ library for loading and saving [REXPaint](http://www.gridsagegames.com/rexpaint/) files quickly.
+A cross-platform C++ library for loading and saving [REXPaint](http://www.gridsagegames.com/rexpaint/) files quickly.

 Think of REXSpeeder as the glue between REXPaint and your project.

 ### Features:
  * Really fast.
  * Simple API.
- * Supports re-saving valid .xp files
+ * Can export valid .xp files.

 ## Installation

 See `INSTALL` for instructions on how to use REXSpeeder for your project.

 ## Usage